dc4eu/educational-pilot/sectorial-rulebook/verification.md

 8. **EAA Catalogue Compliance Checking - EDC-W3C-VC + ELM checking**
    - Verify ontology mandatory elements
+     - E.g. HEEUMC mandatory objects:
+       - 1 Achievement
+         - Linked to the achievement:
+           - Mandatory 1 Learing outcome
+             - Linked to the Learing outome:
+               - 1 Competence
+       - 1 assessment
+       - But:
+         - More Learning outcomes can be included
+         - More Competences and/or Skills can be lonked to a Learning outocme

    - Validate against sectorial catalogue definitions
    - Check required elements
    - Ensure proper formatting